Jayveer053/Delta_Demo/README.md

 # Delta_Demo
-This is a Demo repo
+This is a Demo repo.